mmd-afegbua/superfluid-sentinel/terraform/README.md

 AWS_SECRET_ACCESS_KEY
 ```
 - Create an S3 Bucket to host your and also your `.env` variables.
-- Upload your env file to the s3 bucket
+- Upload your .env file to the s3 bucket

 #### Two Approches